TouK/nussknacker/README.md

 ## Quickstart

-To run Nussknacker on your host as quick as possible, just run:
+To run Nussknacker on your host as quickly as possible, just copy and paste the following code into your terminal:
 ```bash
 curl -o- https://raw.githubusercontent.com/TouK/nussknacker-quickstart/main/download-and-start.sh | bash
 ```